WPIPepBand/web-server/public_html/cgi-bin/pages/Current Music.md

 ### Halftime show

-Our 2014 halftime show was Invincible.
+Our 2016 halftime show was Queen.
 You can see our previous shows [here](Previous Shows).

 ---